Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ### While Loop
 While Loop statement will loop through a block of code infinitely until the specified condition returns `false`.
-To declare a while loop, just replace the `if` keyword with the `while` keyword and the `then` keyword with the `do` keyword.
+To declare a while loop, Make an `if` statement but just replace the `if` keyword with the `while` keyword and the `then` keyword with the `do` keyword.

 > **Warning**: _Check the condition when making a `while` loop statement.
 Because it might loop infinitely and crash your game!
 I'd suggest you test it [here](https://www.mycompiler.io/new/lua) before implementing into the Lua script._